-On a limited number of occasions, Standing Orders 170 and 181 have been temporarily suspended in order to allow members to consider a supplementary motion on a clause in the bills that has already been the subject of resolution by the Committee, and to allow members to consider and adopt minor consequential amendments to the bills.
+On a limited number of occasions, Standing Orders 170 and 181 were temporarily suspended in order to allow members to consider a supplementary motion on a clause in the bills that had already been the subject of resolution by the Committee, and to allow members to consider and adopt minor consequential amendments and drafting improvements to the bills.

 As a consequence of the significance of the bills before the Committee, and the fact that the constitutional amendment bills are not government bills (but rather, they are bills that were effectively produced by the Constitutional Convention), every question before the Committee has been open to a conscience vote.
-Government and opposition are not expected to vote along their usual lines, and they have not voted as united groups, but rather, every member has voted in accordance with his conscience on each separate item.
-There has been robust debate on most clauses of the bills.
-Many of the amendments to the bills have been adopted unanimously.
-The votes on each motion will be recorded in the minutes and in the transcripts of the meetings.
+Government and opposition were not expected to vote along their usual lines, and they did not vote as united groups, but rather, every member voted in accordance with his conscience on each separate item.
+There was robust debate on most clauses of the bills.
+Many of the amendments to the bills were adopted unanimously.
+In accordance with the procedural rules adopted by the Committee, each vote on a clause of the bills was effectively treated as if a division had been called, so that the names of members voting for and against each motion could be recorded in the minutes and in the transcripts of the meetings.

 III.
-Report on Progress
+Report on the Bills